 The product had a creative marketing campaign (skydiving to the I/O while streaming live was a clear example), but designing the product in partnership with a popular eyewear brand would have given it the extra wow factor to make it become a hip product.

 Privacy concerns were raised in the early stages.
 Casinos, pubs, and restaurants were forbidding access to any person wearing Google Glass, and this made using them awkwardly.

 Google Glass has redesigned itself and it is focusing its value on the enterprise solutions.

-My personal opinion is that Google Cardboard will make the difference for the future of Google Glass.
+My personal opinion is that Google Cardboard will make a difference for the future of Google Glass.
 Thanks to this simple tool, developers and companies are creating solutions and products easily adaptable to the Google Glass concept.
 I trust that Cardboard is an intermediate step towards a product that will bring the virtual and the real world closer.

 — — — — — — — — — — — — — — — — — — — — — — —

-P.S.: As previously commented, I wrote this article within 24 hours, I wasn’t able to do a proper research on Google Glasses and I certainly did not have all the data to properly asses the product.
+P.S.: As previously commented, I wrote this article within 24 hours, I wasn’t able to do proper research on Google Glasses and I certainly did not have all the data to properly asses the product.